multiplemonomials/Recipes/Main Courses/Vegan Miso Ramen.md

 ## Directions:

 1. First, we will make the easy broth.
 Preheat a pot over medium-high heat.
-2. In a small bowl, mix together the minced garlic, miso, soy sauce, mirin, and sesame seeds with a fork until combined.
+2. In a small bowl, mix together the minced garlic, miso, soy sauce, mirin, sesame seeds, and sesame oil with a fork until combined.
 3. Quickly, lightly fry the miso mixture in the pot for a few minutes until the flavor is released, stirring constantly so it doesn't burn.

 ![Picture of frying the miso mixture](https://img.cpcdn.com/steps/35646832/m/b51bb7202f62d39c82b43a426a15e278?u=46684425&p=1681200103)